Preserving Fairness and Safety in Quantized LLMs Through Critical Weight Protection: Results and Analysis

 \paragraph{Quantization methods generally have a negative impact on fairness and safety.} To facilitate a high-level comparison, we computed a unified score by normalizing and aggregating changes across all metrics relative to the full-precision baseline.
-In this case, positive values denote improvement and negative values denote degradation.
-The unified scores for each method are presented in Figure \ref{fig:fairness-overall-score} and \ref{fig:safety-overall-score}.
+In this case, positive and negative values signify improvement and degradation, respectively.
+Figures \ref{fig:fairness-overall-score} and \ref{fig:safety-overall-score} present these results, with specific formulations detailed in Appendix \ref{sec:calc-unified-scores}.

 Figure \ref{fig:fairness-overall-score} demonstrates that all quantization methods, from \gemma and \llama, have negative overall scores, consistently indicating reduced fairness, even though individual results may vary.
 However, many quantization methods, from \qwen, achieve higher overall scores than full-precision.
 From the safety analysis, the aggregated safety evaluation results in Figure \ref{fig:safety-overall-score} indicate that quantized models generally perform worse on safety metrics than their full-precision counterparts, as almost all quantized models receive negative scores.